Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Preliminaries

 \begin{definition} A GWF-net $N = (P, T, F, m_0, m_f)$ is sound iff: \begin{enumerate} \item $\forall m \in \reach{m_0} \colon m_f \in \reach{m}$. \item $\forall m \in \reach{m_0} \colon m_f \subseteq m \Rightarrow m=m_f$. \item $\forall t \in T \, \exists m \in \reach{m_0} \colon m\reach{t}$. \end{enumerate} \end{definition}

-Thus, soundness is threefold.
+Soundness is threefold.
 Firstly, the final state in a sound GWF-net is reachable from any reachable state (\emph{proper termination}).
-Secondly, the final state in sound GWF-net is the only reachable state when it is marked (\emph{clean termination}).
-Thirdly, each transition in a sound GWF-net can fire.
+Secondly, the final state in sound GWF-net cannot be contained in any other reachable state (\emph{clean termination}).
+Finally, each transition in a sound GWF-net can fire.